bioconda/bioconda.github.io/_sources/recipes/rsat-core/README.rst.txt

-   :depends bioconductor-qvalue:
-   :depends d3:
-   :depends ghostscript:
-   :depends httplib2:
-   :depends libgcc: ``>=13``
-   :depends libgfortran:
-   :depends libgfortran5: ``>=13.4.0``
-   :depends libpq:
-   :depends libstdcxx: ``>=13``
-   :depends libzlib: ``>=1.3.1,<2.0a0``
-   :depends matplotlib-base:
-   :depends numpy:
-   :depends opencv:
-   :depends openssl: ``3.5.4.*``
-   :depends perl:
-   :depends perl-algorithm-cluster:
-   :depends perl-app-cpanminus:
-   :depends perl-bio-das:
-   :depends perl-cgi:
-   :depends perl-class-std-fast:
-   :depends perl-data-dumper:
-   :depends perl-db_file:
-   :depends perl-dbd-mysql:
-   :depends perl-dbi:
-   :depends perl-email-simple:
-   :depends perl-ensembl-genomes:
-   :depends perl-file-spec:
-   :depends perl-http-tiny:
-   :depends perl-io-all:
-   :depends perl-json:
-   :depends perl-libwww-perl:
-   :depends perl-lockfile-simple:
-   :depends perl-log-log4perl:
-   :depends perl-lwp-simple:
-   :depends perl-math-cdf:
-   :depends perl-mce-shared:
-   :depends perl-net-http: ``>=6.18``
-   :depends perl-net-ssleay:
-   :depends perl-number-format:
-   :depends perl-object-insideout:
-   :depends perl-parallel-forkmanager:
-   :depends perl-posix:
-   :depends perl-postscript-simple:
-   :depends perl-readonly:
-   :depends perl-statistics-distributions:
-   :depends perl-xml-parser:
-   :depends perl-yaml:
-   :depends pygraphviz:
-   :depends python:
-   :depends pyyaml:
-   :depends r-base: ``4.2.3.*``
-   :depends r-data.table:
-   :depends r-dendextend:
-   :depends r-dplyr:
-   :depends r-dynamictreecut:
-   :depends r-egg:
-   :depends r-flux:
-   :depends r-ggplot2:
-   :depends r-gplots:
-   :depends r-gridextra:
-   :depends r-jpeg:
-   :depends r-png:
-   :depends r-rcolorbrewer:
-   :depends r-reshape2:
-   :depends r-rjsonio:
-   :depends r-zoo:
-   :depends scipy:
-   :depends seqlogo:
-   :depends snakemake: ``>=7.0``
-   :depends weblogo:
-   :depends zlib: ``>=1.3.1,<2.0a0``
-   :requirements:
+   :depends on bioconductor-qvalue:
+   :depends on d3:
+   :depends on ghostscript:
+   :depends on httplib2:
+   :depends on libgcc: ``>=13``
+   :depends on libgfortran:
+   :depends on libgfortran5: ``>=13.4.0``
+   :depends on libpq:
+   :depends on libstdcxx: ``>=13``
+   :depends on libzlib: ``>=1.3.1,<2.0a0``
+   :depends on matplotlib-base:
+   :depends on numpy:
+   :depends on opencv:
+   :depends on openssl: ``3.5.4.*``
+   :depends on perl:
+   :depends on perl-algorithm-cluster:
+   :depends on perl-app-cpanminus:
+   :depends on perl-bio-das:
+   :depends on perl-cgi:
+   :depends on perl-class-std-fast:
+   :depends on perl-data-dumper:
+   :depends on perl-db_file:
+   :depends on perl-dbd-mysql:
+   :depends on perl-dbi:
+   :depends on perl-email-simple:
+   :depends on perl-ensembl-genomes:
+   :depends on perl-file-spec:
+   :depends on perl-http-tiny:
+   :depends on perl-io-all:
+   :depends on perl-json:
+   :depends on perl-libwww-perl:
+   :depends on perl-lockfile-simple:
+   :depends on perl-log-log4perl:
+   :depends on perl-lwp-simple:
+   :depends on perl-math-cdf:
+   :depends on perl-mce-shared:
+   :depends on perl-net-http: ``>=6.18``
+   :depends on perl-net-ssleay:
+   :depends on perl-number-format:
+   :depends on perl-object-insideout:
+   :depends on perl-parallel-forkmanager:
+   :depends on perl-posix:
+   :depends on perl-postscript-simple:
+   :depends on perl-readonly:
+   :depends on perl-statistics-distributions:
+   :depends on perl-xml-parser:
+   :depends on perl-yaml:
+   :depends on pygraphviz:
+   :depends on python:
+   :depends on pyyaml:
+   :depends on r-base: ``4.2.3.*``
+   :depends on r-data.table:
+   :depends on r-dendextend:
+   :depends on r-dplyr:
+   :depends on r-dynamictreecut:
+   :depends on r-egg:
+   :depends on r-flux:
+   :depends on r-ggplot2:
+   :depends on r-gplots:
+   :depends on r-gridextra:
+   :depends on r-jpeg:
+   :depends on r-png:
+   :depends on r-rcolorbrewer:
+   :depends on r-reshape2:
+   :depends on r-rjsonio:
+   :depends on r-zoo:
+   :depends on scipy:
+   :depends on seqlogo:
+   :depends on snakemake: ``>=7.0``
+   :depends on weblogo:
+   :depends on zlib: ``>=1.3.1,<2.0a0``

    :additional platforms: